RealDoigt/Dew-Programming-Language-Specification/spec.md

 Code blocks are areas in the code, indicated by a `do`/`od` pair, `as`/`sa` pair or their one-line shortcut variants, which instructions or list of properties can be written.

 ### Do
 A `do` code block is for instructions.
 It is terminated by the inverted form of `do`; `od`.
 A `do` block can span multiple lines or only one line.
 It can be written using Allman style only, but whether to enforce that standard or not is up to the compiler.
+Do blocks can be left empty.

 Example with a hello world program using both accepted forms:
 ```dew